Table of Contents

 Although Uber and Lyft may have been slow in leaving more major U.S. cities to reach our Hollywood and smaller South Florida communities, the ride-sharing services are now nearly always available to provide convenient and safe transportation for our local residents and visitors.
 Uber and Lyft can quickly become inconvenient, however, when the driver of the vehicle is involved in an accident that causes injuries.
+At Lawlor, White & Murphey, our Hollywood Uber & Lyft accident lawyers are passionate about protecting Uber & Lyft accident victims’ rights when they are injured.

 Cases involving Hollywood-area Uber and Lyft ride-sharing injuries are unique in many respects, not the least of which is the fact that an injured passenger in an Uber or Lyft vehicle may not necessarily have car insurance of their own.
 The Florida insurance laws that apply in these cases are also different than in typical car accident cases and, in our tourist-heavy Hollywood Beach area, an injured Uber or Lyft passenger may be subject to significantly different car insurance rules depending upon where they live—making the insurance factor a critical element in many Uber or Lyft accident cases.